Disparities in Enrollment Decline in Community College Developmental Education

 Limitations of the NPSAS:20 item on remedial course enrollment make it challenging to determine whether the national enrollment decline is due to an increase in enrollment in corequisite courses or a reduction in the number of students taking remedial courses altogether.
 Notably, community college enrollment of Black students—who are more likely to be assessed as underprepared and to be relegated to remedial education—declined from 2015 to 2020.

-Enrollment in remedial education, by race
+Enrollment in remedial education (by race)

 When analyzing the demographic characteristics of students enrolled in remedial courses, we see that students of color continue to comprise the majority of enrollment.
 Latinx and Black students account for 29% and 17%, respectively, of remedial students despite making up 25.5% and 13% of the overall community college student population from 2019–20.
 In contrast, White students constitute 39% of remedial enrollees but 45% of community college enrollment.